vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day3.md

          dictionary does!

 **CMD**: Talk through the image for syntax of a dictionary.
 Also how to use indexing and the `in` operator.
 Link
-         to how other collections work.
+         to how other collections work (e.g. lists from day 2).
+Also explicitly talk about how to change values and add new key/value pairs.

 **EXERCISE** 7-1, 7-2